CipherGit/SDN-Distributed-Firewall/README.md

 Tests and Results
 -----------------
-Using dynamic_host.py, I was able to test the firewall prototype with a modified PingAll test.
+Using dynamic_host.py, I was able to test the firewall prototype with a ping test which pings every possible host combination 4 times.
 I used 15 hosts with each connected to a switch and these switches are then connected a single central switch.
-I've uploaded of my test results in this repository.
+A total of three test parameters was done.
+The first involved no rules applied at all, the second involved all the firewalls having the same rules and the last involved having only the central switch with the rules.

+In order to recreate the test results, here are the steps:

+**Case 1: No rules applied**

+  1.) <code>./pox.py py log.level --DEBUG firewall_pt_fb switch_pt</code>

+  2.) <code>./dynamic_host.py -s 15</code>

+  3.)
+In the mininet console: press y and enter

+  4.)
+Exit POX and mininet to reset

+**Case 2: Rules applied to all**

+  1.) <code>./pox.py py log.level --DEBUG firewall_pt_fb switch_pt</code>

+  2.) <code>./dynamic_host.py -s 15</code>

+  3.)
+In the pox console: <code>fw[0].addRule("10.0.0.1", True)</code>

+  4.)
+In the mininet console: press y and enter

+  5.)
+Exit POX and mininet to reset

+**Case 3: Rules applied to central switch only**

+  1.) <code>./pox.py py log.level --DEBUG firewall_pt_fb switch_pt</code>

+  2.) <code>./dynamic_host.py -s 15</code>

+  3.)
+In the pox console: <code>fw[0].addRule("10.0.0.1")</code>

+  4.)
+In the mininet console: press y and enter

+  5.)
+Exit POX and mininet to reset